carolinalvarez/angrist-and-evans-1998-python/README.md

 The replication is carried on the main notebook from this repository.
 The auxiliary folder contains different functions made for the cleaning of 1980 and 1990 Census Extracts, data preparation, summary statistics, regressions and tables, and plots.
 It also contains pickled files for the results of simulations using causal forests as part as the proposed research extensions for estimating heterogenous treatment effects across different subgroups of schooling levels for women.
 To ensure the reproducibility of the proyect, the code for creating the pickled files can be found on the notebook as a code block.

+General structure of the notebook:

+* Introduction
+* Identification Strategy
+* Empirical Methodology
+* Replication Angrist & Evans (1998)
-My proposed extensions on Angrist and Evans (1998) are:
+* Extensions on Angrist and Evans (1998) using 1980 Census Extracts
+    * Critical assesment

-* Estimation of the probability of additional childbearing conditional to women's education
+    * Extension I: Exploration on the probability of additional childbearing conditional to women's education
-* A Causal Forest application for an alternative estimation of heterogeneity effects
+    * Extension II: Causal Forest application for an alternative estimation of heterogeneity effects
-* A test for selection on unobservables or "violation of exclusion restriction"
+    * Extension III: Testing for selection on unobservables or "violation of exclusion restriction"
+* Conclusions
+* Appendix: Variable Dictionary

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------